rmstringhini/linear-regression/README.md

 # **Linear Regression**

 * Linear regression is a classic supervised learning algorithm used for predicting continuous values.
-It models the relationship between an independent variable (input, *X*) and a dependent variable (output, *Y*).
+It models the relationship between an independent variable (input, *X*) and a dependent variable (output, *Y*);

 **1) Mathematical foundation**